wgseligman/GramsSim/Display/README.md

 ## `simd`

 `simd` is short for "Simulation Display".
-It shows histograms of key values that comes from the main stages of [GramsSim](../README.md).
+It shows histograms of key values that come from the main stages of [GramsSim](../README.md).

 - Note that `simd` is _not_ an event display.
 It does not show the detector geometry.
-The "boxes" that you see in the plot are histograms, not geometric objects.
+The "boxes" that you see in the plot are histograms, not images of the LArTPC.

 - The main purpose of this tool is to understand the simulation, diagnose problems, and improve our understanding of the detector.
 It's not intended to produce plots for publication.